-Ada was later asked to translate an article on Babbage's analytical engine that had been written by Italian engineer Luigi Federico Menabrea for a Swiss journal.
+Lovelace was later asked to translate an article on Babbage's analytical engine that had been written by Italian engineer Luigi Federico Menabrea for a Swiss journal.
 She not only translated the original French text into English but also added her own thoughts and ideas on the machine.
 Her notes ended up being three times longer than the original article.
 Her work was published in 1843, in an English science journal.
-Ada used only the initials "A.A.L.," for Augusta Ada Lovelace, in the publication.
+Lovelace used only the initials "A.A.L.," for Augusta Ada Lovelace, in the publication.

-Ada's health suffered, however, after a bout of cholera in 1837.
+Lovelace's health suffered, however, after a bout of cholera in 1837.
 She had lingering problems with asthma and her digestive system.
 Doctors gave her painkillers, such as laudanum and opium, and her personality began to change.
 She reportedly experienced mood swings and hallucinations.

-Ada's contributions to the field of computer science were not discovered until the 1950s.
+Lovelace's contributions to the field of computer science were not discovered until the 1950s.
 Her notes were reintroduced to the world by B.V.
 Bowden, who republished them in Faster Than Thought: A Symposium on Digital Computing Machines in 1953.
 Since then, Ada has received many posthumous honors for her work.
 In 1980, the U.S. Department of Defense named a newly developed computer language "Ada," after Lovelace.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!